Danger Island (serial)

-Danger Island (1931) is a Universal pre-Code film serial.
-It is considered to be lost.
+Danger Island (1931) is an American Universal pre-Code film serial.
+It is considered to be a lost film.
 Kenneth Harlan played Captain Drake (the hero), and Lucile Brown played heroine Bonnie Adams.
 The film also co-starred Andy Devine.

 Plot

-Bonnie Adams is told by her father Professor Adams on his death bed of his discovery of a radium deposit on an island off the coast of Africa.
-Ben Arnold and his girlfriend Aileen Chandos want the radium for themselves and befriend Bonnie for that purpose.
+Bonnie Adams is told by her father, Professor Adams, on his death bed of his discovery of a radium deposit on an island off the coast of Africa.
+Ben Arnold and his girlfriend Aileen want the radium for themselves and befriend Bonnie for that purpose.
 The captain of the boat taking them to their destination, Harry Drake, falls in love with Bonnie en route.